 This only gets worse where in the same episode, after a conversation with Ravel’s mother who asks Issei to “take care of her,” does Rias finally reach the limits of her patience.
 After asking what Issei thought of all the other girls and then her, and once again Issei responds with ‘President” does Rias snap and tearfully storm off, and when Issei tries to follow her, Akeno and the other girls stop him, berating him for his attitude and disrespect towards her feelings.
 However it doesn’t end there, and here is where we get to the best scene in the series.
 Issei, alone on his own in a room takes the time to sit down and have a real honest to god conversation about how he feels towards Rias and entertain the idea that she might have feelings towards him.
 It is here we were we see him begin to lay out his feelings, his fears of rejection and his hesitancy to call Rias by her name.

 And then after all of that, Akeno, Asia and Koneko who despite (rightfully so) siding with Rias over him, realize that they need to sit Issei down and confront the other issue on his mind.
-Pulling him close, the three other moments of the A-tier harem finally tell Issei the truth that he’s been running away from this entire time: that what happened with Raynare tore him apart, that her treatment towards him and Asia left a wound so great that he is unable to understand his feelings and accept that what he has is real and true and good.
+Pulling him close, the three other members of the A-tier harem finally tell Issei the truth that he’s been running away from this entire time: that what happened with Raynare tore him apart, that her treatment towards him and Asia left a wound so great that he is unable to understand his feelings and accept that what he has is real and true and good.
 It is through these girls, whom Issei has helped and saved several times, that he finally accepts what happened, and puts the past behind him, promising to them and himself that he will confront his feelings, have more courage and embrace the love, kindness and devotion that Rias and everyone else gives him.
 In this one single scene, the girls of High School DxD let Issei simply know: “It’s OK to want this, we want it too.”

 This is what sets High School DxD apart from other harem and ecchi anime.
 It is these scenes, this moment of true character self-reflection, honesty and real conversation that is the greatest moment ever put to page or screen in the harem and ecchi genre.
 I have watched several harem shows, but it is High School DxD and ONLY High School DxD that has this moment where the main characters sit down and discuss the problem and solve it.
 It is these scenes that prove to me, beyond a shadow of a doubt, that the Harem and Ecchi genre are more than capable of producing work that can thoughtful and serious.
 Seasons upon seasons of careful foreshadowing and build up, of hints both subtle and evident, of character conversations and moments both comedic and serious, they all work towards these scenes and the payoff in the final few minutes of the series, where Issei confesses his feelings to Rias is the best payoff to not only High School DxD Hero, but the entire four seasons of the anime.
 Some people may disagree, or have other examples from shows that also do this, but The Summer of Love has been concerned with one overarching question: Is High School DxD the ‘Great Work’ of the Ecchi and Harem Genre?
 I would say yes, and I would point to those scenes and the seasons of groundwork laid as proof of that.